Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 data:"data containing multiple words"
 ```

-Searching to Tokens using metadata is supported as well.
+Searching Tokens using metadata is supported as well.
 Metadata search terms use dot notation for key in the form of `metadata.key:value`.
 For example, to search for Tokens having the metadata `{ customer_id: "123456" }`, query for:

 ```
 metadata.customer_id:123456